By: Marilyn L. Davis

 - I am stupid, when you do not understand something, but are not “stupid” about other subjects.

-3. Filtering only allows us to view the world through rejection, loss, or situations that seem unfair; a tendency to view our world only through the negative and discarding anything positive, or viewing our world, actions, behaviors, and feelings distorted on the positive side.
-For example, “I never get any compliments here.
+When we filter, we view the world through rejection, loss, or how bad our situation is.
+Recently, someone made this statement, “I never get any compliments here.
 It is always about the negative stuff I have done.
-If only I would be praised, just once, I would feel better about myself.”
+If only I would be praised, just once, I would feel better about myself.
+This reminds me of my childhood and that’s a trigger for relapse.”

 If we reverse the above example, then this person would have only focused on the 99% that they did well, and discounted the 1% that was incomplete.
 They would have filtered out any questions about their assignment.

-5. Self-blaming means that you blame yourself for everything.
+Do you find that you blame yourself for everything?
 If you find that you say, “I’m sorry, it’s my fault,” even when you doubt the words, that’s a form of self-blame.
 Did you get blamed a lot in the past?
 Did people tell you that you were responsible for everything?
 That’s probably not true, even though you are responsible for your life choices.

 Or, it can even be a manipulative ploy to get others to start praising you and negating your apologies.

 Perhaps your spouse is sick.
-Perhaps they need a good night’s sleep because they have an important meeting tomorrow.
+Maybe they need a good night’s sleep because they have an important meeting tomorrow.
 Neither of those reasons has anything to do with you.

 Recovery: Stop the Use and The Stinking Thinking